 Happy Monday everybody — glad to have you here.
-So, last week on “The Grid” my wife Kalebra was our guest on the show, and we started the show sharing one of her ideas that has come to life.
+So, last week on “The Grid” my wife Kalebra was our guest on the show, and we started the show sharing one of her ideas that have come to life.
 In short, here’s how it works:

 “Picture this — we fly you and a guest to the KelbyOne Headquarters in Tampa, Florida so you can attend the opening night of your own private Gallery Showing.